JesperDramsch/phd-thesis/Theory.md

 Inception-style networks (Szegedy et al., [2015](#_bookmark517)) are other approaches to build deeper [NN](#_bookmark225)s.

-The categories of AmoebaNet, NASNet, and []{#_bookmark88 .anchor}EfficientNet are a more recent development in neural architecture research, based on Neural Architecture Search ([NAS](#_bookmark223)).
+The categories of AmoebaNet, NASNet, and EfficientNet are a more recent development in neural architecture research, based on Neural Architecture Search ([NAS](#_bookmark223)).
 The AmoebaNet is based on Evolutionary Computing and hand-tuning the solution to search for an ideal neural